|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 A little bit of prep work in the kitchen goes a long way toward boosting flavor, and this is certainly true when it comes to brisket.
-This is a good, sweet brown sugar brisket rub that requires little prep time.
+This is a good, sweet brown sugar brisket rub that requires little preparation time.
 It's a simple blend of brown sugar, paprika, chili powder, and salt, and one that can be made in less than 10 minutes.
 Of course, feel free to adjust the heat by using hot or mild chili powder, and make it more or less sweet based on your preferences—smoked paprika, anyone?

 To ensure you get the most flavor out of this rub, make sure to pat the brisket dry with paper towels before you rub this seasoning all over the entire surface of the meat.
 (Note: Be sure to use sea salt or kosher salt and not table salt for this recipe, or it will be too salty.)